solonas13/ius/README.md

 ...
 ```

-The first line is the number n of distributions; the second line is the alphabet Σ; the subsequent lines are the distributions.
+The first line is the number n of distributions; the second line is the alphabet Σ; the subsequent n lines are
+the distributions of Σ.

 To access our datasets, go to the `datasets` directory and follow the instructions there.
 We provide three real
 datasets and a tool to simulate patterns from a given dataset (uncertain string).